jaicab/jaicab.github.io/_posts/2014-08-02-mixing-colors-with-box-shadow.md

 }
 {% endhighlight %}

-Using the `$alt` parameter in the functions, I created the initial disposition of the shadows and then applied everything on a function.
-I also made it rotate a bit to make it look a bit more realistic.
+Using the `$alt` parameter in the functions, I created the initial disposition of the shadows and then applied everything on an animation.
+This initial disposition also is closer to the center to create a centrifugal force effect combined with the rotate transform, making it look a bit more realistic.

-The last thing was to set the animation.
+The last thing was to setting the animation.
 I used a `cubic-bezier()` function to create a little bounce, which applies to the transform and box-shadow creating a nice effect

 {% highlight sass %}
 animation: spectrum $colours-speed 1s cubic-bezier(.33,-0.46,.22,1.09) infinite alternate;